|This article is part of the FrackSwarm coverage of fracking.|

 Gas is typically shipped via pipeline, but is impractical for reaching markets outside North America.
 LNG terminals super-chill gas to its liquid form and load it under extreme pressure into specially designed tankers for shipment overseas.
 Once at its destination, LNG must be re-gasified before it can be fed into pipelines for local distribution.
 The whole process can add up to multi-billion dollar projects.

 By 2012, thirteen companies in the U.S. had filed applications with the Energy Department to export more than 17 billion cubic feet of natural gas per day, a number that increased to 15 companies in 2013.
 If all 15 company proposals were approved, they could export the equivalent of more than a third of U.S. domestically consumed natural gas.
 Large Asian economies such as India, Japan, South Korea, and China are signing long-term contracts for gas imports.
 However, by the end of 2015 LNG prices has plunged by 27 percent, outpacing the drop in the price of oil.

 - 1 Global export terminals

-- 2 Proposed U.S. export terminals
+- 2 Proposed and exisiting regasification and liquefaction terminals

 - 3 Floating terminals